GUESTS OF HONOUR

 SIMON ROWLAND-JONES - GUEST OF HONOUR 2018

-The distinguished viola player and chamber musician, Simon Rowland-Jones was a founder member of the Chilingirian sting quartet, with which he played for 10 years.
+The distinguished viola player and chamber musician, Simon Rowland-Jones was a founder member of the Chilingirian string quartet, with which he played for 10 years.
 Simon is also a gifted composer, well known for his many chamber music works.
-In addition he put to use his vast quartet experience and scholarship in his recent “urtext” edition of the complete Haydn string quartets, published by Peters Edition.
-Since 2017, Simon Rowland-Jones is Honorary President of the Xenia chamber Music Course.
+In addition, he put to use his vast quartet experience and scholarship in his recent “urtext” edition of the complete Haydn string quartets, published by Peters Edition.
+From 2017 to 2021, Simon Rowland-Jones has been the Honorary President of the Xenia Chamber Music Course.

 Want to know him better?
-Here a great conversation with him.
+Here is a great conversation with him.